Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

 ### Scenario: Initial serve

   Given - Menu appears:
-  Press B to serve the ball
+  Press B to serve the ball,
   Press E to exit the game

   When - player press B